 Status of conformity with accessibility requirements

 This website is partly compliant with EU Directive 2016/2102.

 - Videos integrated in the website

-- Due to the large number of PDF documents made available that were produced prior to 23.09.2018, it has so far not been possible to transpose these into an accessible format.
-They are being successively modified.
+- Due to the large number of PDF documents made available that were produced prior to 23.09.2018, it has so far not been possible to transpose all of these into an accessible format.
+These are successively superceded by accordingly modified versions.

-- It has not been possible so far to make the videos available with an audio description.
+- It has not been possible yet to add audio descriptions to the currently available video material.

 Feedback and contact details

 You can report cases of non-compliance with accessibility requirements to us and request information on content which is excluded from the directive.